 About the Artist

-At age 21, he was appointed Associate Concertmaster of the Colorado Symphony Orchestra under music director Marin Alsop.
-His work as featured soloist with the orchestra has earned praise and critical acclaim from the Denver Post and Rocky Mountain News.
-He was formerly a member (Associate Principal Second) of the Baltimore Symphony Orchestra, and has served in numerous guest artist capacities, including guest Concertmaster of the Kansas City Symphony, Principal Second of the National Arts Centre Orchestra of Ottawa, and section first violin with the Philadelphia Orchestra.
+Claude Sim enjoys a varied career as a chamber musician, orchestral leader, soloist, and multi-genre performing artist.
+He studied violin performance at the Oberlin Conservatory (BM '99) with Greg Fulkerson, Almita Vamos, and viola with Roland Vamos.
+At age 21, he was appointed Associate Concertmaster of the Colorado Symphony under music director Marin Alsop.
+As frequent soloist with the orchestra, he has earned praise for his 'lustrous tone and poise' by the Rocky Mountain News, and dubbed ‘Denver’s Musical Adventurer’ by the Denver Post.
+He was formerly Associate Principal Second of the Baltimore Symphony Orchestra and has served as guest Concertmaster of the Kansas City Symphony, Principal Second of the National Arts Centre Orchestra of Ottawa, and first violin with the Philadelphia Orchestra.

 Equally at home performing on violin and viola, Sim has been a grand prizewinner at the Fischoff National Chamber Music Competition.
 He has served as guest first violin and viola on concert tours with the critically acclaimed Miró and Pacifica Quartets, and has collaborated in performance with acclaimed pianists Christopher O'Riley, Jeffrey Kahane, and members of the Vermeer and Tokyo String Quartets.